vishalbelsare/PyGeM/README.md

 ## Testing

-We are using Travis CI for continusous intergration testing.
-You can check out the current status [here](https://travis-ci.org/mathlab/pygem).
+We are using Travis CI for continuous intergration testing.
+You can check out the current status [here](https://travis-ci.org/mathLab/PyGeM).

 To run tests locally: